Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Discussion

-When applied to our models which have $\alpha_\mathrm{vir} = 2.06$, the theories of \citet{krumholz05} and \citet{padoan11} predicts that the threshold density lies somewhere in between $\rho_\mathrm{thr}/\rho_0 = 14\text{--}28$ and $58\text{--}113$ for models \texttt{M5} and \texttt{M10}, respectively.
-Although the measured distributions of critical core density (\cref{fig:core_densities}(c)) start to rise roughly around the predicted range of $\rho_\mathrm{thr}$, the distribution extends widely above and below $\rho_\mathrm{thr}$.
-This indicates that the threshold density of \citet{krumholz05} or \citet{padoan11} is neither a necessary nor sufficient condition for collapse of individual cores.
+When applied to our models by taking $M_\mathrm{cloud} = M_\mathrm{box}$ and $4\pi R_\mathrm{cloud}^3/3 = L_\mathrm{box}^3$ leading to $\alpha_\mathrm{vir} \approx 2$, the theories of \citet{krumholz05} and \citet{padoan11} predicts that the threshold density lies somewhere in between $\rho_\mathrm{thr}/\rho_0 = 14\text{--}28$ and $56\text{--}110$ for models \texttt{M5} and \texttt{M10}, respectively.
+Although the measured distributions of critical core mean density (\cref{fig:core_densities}(c)) start to rise roughly around the predicted range of $\rho_\mathrm{thr}$, the distribution extends widely above and below $\rho_\mathrm{thr}$.
+This indicates that the threshold density of \citet{krumholz05} or \citet{padoan11} is neither a necessary nor sufficient condition for collapse of individual cores. \cref{fig:core_densities}(a) also shows a broad range of central density at the critical time.
 Indeed, \cref{fig:rs_rhoc_correlation} indicates that individual cores start to collapse at a wide range of densities, due both to the spatially varying strength of turbulence (\cref{fig:density_velocity_profiles}(a)), and to the varying tidal environment in which they are born.

 Rather than a single threshold density, there may be a characteristic density set by the global parameters of a cloud, with more specific critical criteria responsive to local variations in conditions.
 We note that very different physical arguments lead to similar characteristic densities of gravitationally unstable cores.
 For example, considerations of anisotropic core formation mediated by magnetic fields in local converging flows lead to $\rho_\mathrm{char}/\rho_0 = 0.56\mathcal{M}_\mathrm{3D}^2$ for ${\cal M}_\mathrm{3D}$ the flow Mach number \citep[from Eqn.
 (6) and (7); see also \citealt{chen14}]{chen15}.
 For $\alpha_\mathrm{vir} \sim 2$, all these characteristic densities are comparable to a simple ``post-shock'' density $\mathcal{M}_\mathrm{3D}^2\rho_0$ multiplied by some order unity coefficient.